schrodobaggins/fullstackopen/README.md

 # fullstackopen
-React, JavaScript, Node.js, Express, TypeScript, and more Exercises from the fullstackopen.com/en/ curriculum
+React, JavaScript, Node.js, Express, TypeScript, and more <br />
+Exercises from the fullstackopen.com/en/ curriculum <br />